 - The request for assistance should be sent to Kadima Mada email: email@example.com

-- The child's school or daycare is responsible for his/her studies and curriculum.
+- The child's school or daycare is responsible for his/her studies and for building a curriculum.

 - Children with special needs who are confined to their homes are entitled to receive all services according to the Special Education Law